jaroslawr/notes/unix/cli/xargs.md

 # xargs

-Executes a provided command using items read from standard input as arguments.
+Executes command using standard input to build the argument list.

-By default whitespace and newlines are used as delimeters.
+By default whitespace and newlines are treated as delimeters.

 ## Options